AashmitMckenzie/AashmitMckenzie/README.md

 - Zero Trust Security Models<br><br>

 ### 💡 Fun Facts<br>
-- 🔐 I love breaking things to understand how to better secure them<br>
+- 🔐 I love breaking things to understand how to secure them better <br>
 - 🤖 Passionate about applying ML to cybersecurity challenges<br>
 - 🌏 Fluent in English, Hindi, and Marathi<br>
 - 🎯 Always looking for the next security challenge to solve<br><br>